Veohtu

 Thomas Solomon PhD.

-Sit in a 100°C dry-air sauna or a 40°C hot tub or hot bath immediately after your sessions every day for 2-weeks, starting about 2-4 weeks before your target race.
+Sit in a 100°C dry-air sauna or a 40°C hot tub or hot bath immediately after your sessions every day for 2 weeks, starting about 2–3 weeks before your target race.

-Start with 10-mins in the sauna/tub/bath on Day 1 and gradually increase the time over the first few days until 30-40-mins.
+Start with 10 minutes in the sauna/tub/bath on Day 1 and gradually increase the time-in-heat over the first few days until each heat exposure is 30–40 mins.

-If you feel dizzy or nauseous, get out.
+If you feel dizzy or nauseous, get out of the heat and cool down.

 Bring water into the sauna, hot tub, or hot bath so you can drink-to-thirst to stay adequately hydrated.